The culture of experimentation: from digital products to the creation of new companies.

 4. The evolution of experimentation: from product to business.

-The most common mistake in corporate innovation is assuming that launching a company requires having a solid business plan, a solution ready to scale, and a complete team from day one.
+The most common mistake in corporate innovation is assuming that launching a company requires a solid business plan, a solution ready to scale, and a complete team from day one.
 In reality, what is needed is a testing attitude, a modular structure, and a radical openness to change.
 Because launching a venture is an exercise in continuous learning.

-And because, in most cases, the value lies in what is discarded, not just in what is launched.
+And because, in most cases, value lies in what is discarded, not just in what is launched.

 5. Validate to build with meaning.

 In summary, experimenting is no longer optional.
 It is the only viable path to innovate intelligently.
-Whether you are optimizing a digital product or launching the next big company from within a corporation, the key is to validate, iterate, and learn
+Whether you are optimizing a digital product or launching the next big company from within a corporation, the key is to validate, iterate, and learn.

 And you, are you building with certainties… or still with assumptions?